Special Educational Needs Information Report

 - Our children are made aware of the support that surrounds them in school.
 They know who to talk to if they are worried or have any concerns that they want to share.

 - We have a high level of lunchtime staff to ensure children are well supervised and well supported.
-Our dedicated playleader involves children in play opportunities.

 - The school always welcomes parents into school and encourages them to discuss any issues however small they feel they are.

-- Parents are welcomed into school to celebrate in special assemblies and events.
-They are also invited to workshops and to work alongside their child collaboratively.
+- Parents are also welcomed into school to celebrate in special assemblies and events.
+They are invited to workshops and to work alongside their child collaboratively.

 - Our Parent/Pupil/Teacher Support Manager is available every morning.